Skip to main content

 Image from Gyazo

-Once the settings are done, click on [Update] to save the settings.
+After the configuration is complete, click on [Update] to save the settings.

-Click on the [Preview] button at the top right of the Rule Editing page to check the display.
-You can confirm that the order has been changed.
+Click the [Preview] button in the upper right corner of the rule editior page to verify the changes.
+Here, you can confirm that the order has been changed.

 Image from Gyazo